nhungphuc114-droid/Madman-Protocol-GCEP-V1.0/README.md

 ## RFC-M: 0xDEADBEEF-01 | Version 1.0
 ### *A Decentralized Framework for Statistical Invisibility and Economic Attrition*

+TL;DR (For Human Beings):
+Imagine a forest where everyone communicates by mimicking the sound of wind.
+To an outsider, it's just a noisy forest.
+To the inhabitants, it's a high-speed network.

+Invisible: We hide data inside the "hum" of the electricity grid.

+Unstoppable: Servers get paid automatically in Bitcoin, but only if they successfully deliver the message.

+Indestructible: To stop us, you'd have to turn off the world's power and internet.

 ---

 ## 1. Executive Summary